BayTown/UD-DEND-Capstone-Flight-Data-with-Airflow/README.md

 - [Apache Airflow](https://airflow.apache.org/) Version 2.0.0
 - [PostgreSQL](https://www.postgresql.org/) Version 12.5

 After you have installed Apache Airflow you have to create the connections for the OpenSky Network and for the Postgres database under Admin-> Connections.
 In my project these are implemented as the connection IDs `postgres` and `openskynetwork`.
+Also you have to create all the tables via the CREATE statements which are in the file `create_table_statements.sql`.

 ## Project Datasets - Data Sources